-The applicant offered the following compensatory mitigation plan to offset unavoidable functional loss to the aquatic environment: The Oleander Company proposes to mitigate for 1.57 acre of wetland at a 2:1 ratio by purchasing 3.14 acres of riparian wetland credits from Bachelors Delight Mitigation Bank.
+The applicant offered the following compensatory mitigation plan to offset unavoidable functional loss to the aquatic environment: Live Oak Bank proposes to mitigate for 1.57 acres of wetland at a 2:1 ratio by purchasing 3.25 acres of non-riparian wetland credits from Bachelors Delight Mitigation Bank.
 To date the Corps has not received a reservation letter for the proposed mitigation credits.
-The Corps has not determined if the compensatory mitigation proposed would fully offset all proposed unavoidable impacts to the aquatic environment.
+The Corps has not determined if the compensatory mitigation proposed would fully offset all proposed unavoidable impacts to the aquatic environment..